Main Content

 lossRegression error for regression ensemble model

-oobPredictPredict out-of-bag response of ensemble
+oobPredictPredict out-of-bag responses of bagged regression ensemble

 partialDependenceCompute partial dependence